Same-store sales growth in restaurants hit hard as downturn affects discretionary spending

 AD Singh, founder of Olive Bar and Kitchen said, “To maintain same-stores sales, we are coming up with reasonable pricing and concentrating less on expansion.
 We want to make the most of existing outlets and hence want to offer products at reasonable prices to customers.”

 A recent report by Franchise India said that the restaurant industry has been growing at CAGR of 17 per cent and food service market is expected to grow from Rs 75,000 crore to Rs 1,37,000 crore in 2015.

 (Edited by Joby Puthuparampil Johnson)

 Baring Private Equity Partners India Ltd. is a private equity firm with $1 billion assets under management.
 It provides capital for buyouts and financial restructuring to companies operating in India.
 The firm seeks to invest in information technology, life sciences, banking, financial services, insurance, energy, infrastructure and consumer goods sectors.
-The company was founded in 1998 and is based in Guernsey, Channel Islands.
+The firm invests between $15 to $100 million.
+The company was incorporated in 2004 and is based in Guernsey, Channel Islands.
 Baring Private Equity Partners India Ltd. is sponsored by BPEP International.

 - Baring PE India exits digital content services provider Integra software

 - Manappuram Finance acquires NBFC from Jaypee Hotels to enter home finance

 - Baring PE India hikes stake in Vardhman Textiles